ipfs-shipyard/ipfs-deploy/README.md

 #### [Pinata](https://pinata.cloud)

 Pinata is another freemium pinning service.
 It gives you more control over what's uploaded.
-You can delete, label and add costum metadata.
+You can delete, label and add custom metadata.
 This service requires signup.

 ##### Environment variables